nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 * Open command prompt inside that folder using Shift + right click
 * Enter command `.\activate.bat`

-### Managing packages in a virtual environment
+### Managing packages inside a virtual environment
 * Once the virtual environment is activated, you can manage the environment packages as usual using `pip`.
-Go through this post on managing python packages
+For more information, go through [this post](https://nagasudhir.blogspot.com/2020/05/install-and-manage-packages-in-python.html) on managing python packages

 ### Leaving a virtual environment
 * Goto 'Scripts' folder of the created virtual environment
 * Open command prompt inside that folder using Shift + right click
 * Enter command `.\deactivate.bat`

-### Using a virtual environment in Visual Studio Code
+### Using a created virtual environment in Visual Studio Code
-In order to use a virtual environment in Visual Studio Code, follow the below steps
+In order to use a created virtual environment in Visual Studio Code, follow these steps.
 * Press *Ctrl+Shift+P*, select *Open Workspace Settings* as shown below.
 ![vs_code_open_workspace_settings](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/vs_code_open_workspace_settings.png)
 * Click open settings button (page like icon on the top right).